Meet Mindbody: The Evolution of an Increasingly Accessible Wellness Community

 JW: It's a simple premise: It’s always the right time to do the right thing.
 Advancing diversity, equity, inclusion, and belonging (DEIB) in our organization, with customers, and in the world is good for everyone.

 My passion for MB Access stems from my experience as the parent of a child with Cerebral Palsy and the son of a vision impaired father/best Friend.
 I have witnessed firsthand the impact of Accessibility in the workplace, schools, homes, and the media.
 I love ideating on ways we can ensure Mindbody is an increasingly accessible place to work, create more accessible products for our wellness community, and help lead our customers in their accessibility efforts.

 WP: Why is the MB Access group important at Mindbody, specifically?

-JW: Our desire runs deep for equality, inclusion, and diversity to converge where we show up each day.
+JW: Our desire runs deep for diversity, equity, inclusion, and belonging to converge where we show up each day.
 We have an opportunity to create an increasingly diverse workplace, hire diverse candidates, destigmatize disabilities that are visible and invisible and ensure both our teammates and customers have the ability and opportunity to be included and successful.

 WP: Why is the MB Access group important for the wellness industry at large?

 JW: Mindbody is a microcosm of the wellness industry—the fuel behind the scenes for our customers’ clients and the experiences they have.
 “Connecting the world to wellness” is directly aligned with accessibility in our customers’ space—so that everyone has access to wellness experiences.
 This concept of “accessibility in wellness” is even more important as people with disabilities have unique needs and challenges that can be addressed by our customers’ services.